-Though it’s arguably most famous for its perfect peaches, sleepy Palisade is also proud to be in the heart of wine country — and the host of Colorado’s only Lavender Festival (July 7–9, 2017).
+Though it’s arguably most famous for its perfect peaches, sleepy Palisade is also proud to be in the heart of wine country — and the host of the Colorado Lavender Festival (June 25–27, 2021).
 This fragrant weekend fête blends tours of local gardens and lavender farms with hands-on learning experiences led by local artisans and lavender-inspired meals.
-Festivalgoers can stay at the Wine Country Inn, which provides easy access to the area’s abundant selection of wineries … and of course, tasting rooms.
+Festivalgoers can stay at the Spoke and Vine Motel, which provides easy access to the area’s abundant selection of wineries and warm Western Slope hospitality.

 NORTH FORK VALLEY

 Colorado’s tranquil North Fork Valley is also a haven for both wildflowers and wine, with the added benefit of being a bit off the beaten path.
 The lasso-shaped West Elk Loop scenic and historic byway covers an astounding 205 miles, much of it peppered with vibrant, flower-filled meadows and cool historic sites.